Medicine Overview of Facid Tablet

 How to use Facid Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Facid 40mg Tablet with food.
+Facid 40mg Tablet is to be taken with food.

 How Facid Tablet works

 Facid 40mg Tablet is an H2 blocker.
 It works by reducing the amount of acid in the stomach which helps in relief of acid-related indigestion and heartburn.